-HOSPEEM has made giant strides in being accepted as an importance voice in European hospital and healthcare matters.
+- > In the past HOSPEEM has made giant strides in being accepted as an important voice on hospital and healthcare matters at European level and enhanced its position during a period of economic turmoil ensuring that the hospital and healthcare sector continue to be properly funded.
 HOSPEEM is now the first port of call when the European Commission wishes to discuss matters concerning hospital and healthcare workforce issues.
-The recent invitation by the World Health Organisation to discuss the Sharps Directive at their conference in Bonn in December 2010, shows that HOSPEEM is recognised by the world health community as one of the important voices on health issues is Europe.

-As a recognised Social Partner, HOSPEEM has a key role accorded to European Social Partner organisations as legislators and influencers of European policy by the TFEU (Articles 153-155).
+Since its involvement in shaping and implementing the Sharps Directive HOSPEEM's role as a European social partner significantly increased. - > As a recognised Social Partner, HOSPEEM has the key role accorded to European Social Partner organisations as legislators and influencers of European policy by the TFEU (Articles 153-155).
 This allows, and will continue to allow, HOSPEEM members a voice at the European top table.
-It is important that HOSPEEM continues to grow at the current rate, and all HOSPEEM members will have to play important roles and give HOSPEEM their full support, if HOSPEEM is to thrive in representing its member's views.
+It is important that HOSPEEM continues to grow, and all HOSPEEM members will have to play important roles and give HOSPEEM their full support, if HOSPEEM is to thrive in representing its member's views.